SAP/guided-answers-extension/docs/testcases/View Guided Answers Content.md

 **THEN** the "Fiori: Open Environment Check" does not appear as a clickable link in VSCODE

-**GIVEN** the user has opened Guided Answers, searched and selected Fiori Tools in SBAS **WHEN** the user clicks on 'Fior Generator' **AND THEN** 'In SAP Business Application Studio - Services unavailable, All catalog service requests failed'
+**GIVEN** the user has opened Guided Answers, searched and selected Fiori Tools in SBAS **WHEN** the user clicks on 'Fiori Generator' **AND THEN** 'In SAP Business Application Studio - Services unavailable, All catalog service requests failed'
 **THEN** the "Fiori: Open Environment Check" appears as a clickable link in the SBAS